 This litigation could impact MEAG Power's ability to finance SPVJ's interest in Vogtle Units 3&4; however, there are provisions in the Vogtle Joint Ownership Agreements that permit the other Vogtle Co-Owners to fund construction in the event that one Vogtle Co-Owner fails to fund its proportionate costs (see "Joint Ownership Agreements - Potential Funding to MEAG Power's Project J" section of this Note below).
+However, MEAG Power successfully completed bond financing for Project J in 2019 and has a commitment from GPC for additional Project J financing if needed.
+See discussion under the "Structure, DOE Guaranteed Loans and Recent Bond Financings - Recent Bond Financings" section herein.

 On February 21, 2019, FERC voted, unanimously, to dismiss a request by JEA to intervene in JEA's ongoing dispute with MEAG Power over the Project J PPA.
-In its ruling, FERC found that it had no statutory jurisdiction over the agreement in particular or public power utilities in general.
+In its ruling, FERC found that it had no statutory jurisdiction over the Project J PPA in particular or public power utilities in general.
 Accordingly, FERC dismissed JEA's petition.

-The United States, acting on behalf of the DOE, has also filed a statement of interest in related litigation urging the federal court for the U.S. District Court - Florida to deny JEA's attempt to have the matter remanded to state court on the grounds that a matter involving strong federal interests should be decided by federal courts.
+The United States, acting on behalf of the DOE, also filed a statement of interest in related litigation urging the federal court for the U.S. District Court - Florida to deny JEA's attempt to have the matter remanded to state court on the grounds that a matter involving strong federal interests should be decided by federal courts.

 A federal judge in the U.S. District Court - Georgia issued a ruling on April 9, 2019, dismissing MEAG Power's suit against JEA.
 The judge made no decision as to the underlying merits of MEAG Power's claim regarding the enforceability of the Project J PPA.
-Rather, the U.S. District Court - Georgia determined that MEAG Power failed to show that JEA's actions prior to the filing of the complaint constituted a violation of Project J PPA's cooperation clause.
-The U.S. District Court - Georgia's decision was without prejudice as to MEAG Power's ability to refile its claim seeking a declaratory judgment regarding the enforceability of the Project J PPA, and JEA has indicated that, until a court determines otherwise, it currently intends to comply by making payments due under the Project J PPA.
+Rather, the judge determined that MEAG Power failed to show that JEA's actions prior to the filing of the complaint constituted a violation of Project J PPA's cooperation clause.
+The judge's decision was without prejudice as to MEAG Power's ability to refile its claim seeking a declaratory judgment regarding the enforceability of the Project J PPA, and JEA has indicated that, until a court determines otherwise, it intends to comply by making payments due under the Project J PPA.

-The U.S. District Court - Georgia's decision dismissing MEAG Power's claim for a declaration that the Project J PPA is valid and enforceable is based solely on the grounds that MEAG Power lacked standing at the time it filed its complaint.
-The U.S. District Court - Georgia stated that MEAG Power's claim that JEA intended to repudiate and breach its obligations under the Project J PPA was "purely speculative."
+The U.S. District Court - Georgia's decision dismissing MEAG Power's claim for a declaration that the Project J PPA is valid and enforceable was based solely on the grounds that MEAG Power lacked standing at the time it filed its complaint.
+The U.S. District Court - Georgia stated that MEAG Power's claim that JEA intended to repudiate and breach its obligations under the Project J PPA was "speculative."
 Specifically, the U.S. District Court - Georgia stated that as of the moment MEAG Power filed the Georgia Action, it could not demonstrate that JEA was likely to file a lawsuit challenging the validity of the Project J PPA, notwithstanding that JEA filed such a lawsuit in Florida within hours of MEAG Power initiating the Georgia Action.
 Indeed, even according to the U.S. District Court - Georgia's own analysis, once JEA filed its lawsuit in Florida, MEAG Power had standing to bring its action, and thus could file a new lawsuit if it chose to do so.